drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Local Changes and Global Consequences
 *[nce]: New Chemical Entity: a compound not previously described.

-SAR analyses are based on the principle of independence: a local change is treated as not affecting the rest of the structure; however this is not always true.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/local-changes-global-consequences-c052477f'><i class='fa fa-play' aria-hidden='true'></i></button>SAR analyses are based on the principle of independence: a local change is treated as not affecting the rest of the structure; however this is not always true.
 Sometimes a simple change in a molecule may completely change the property of the entire molecule (e.g. conformation) or its binding interaction (e.g. binding orientation).
 This is illustrated by a number of examples in the following pages.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.